autobrr/autobrr.com/docs/configuration/indexers.md

 1. Go to `Settings > Indexers` to add indexers.

    When adding a new indexer, it will set up the IRC network and channels in the background.
    Indexers usually need some extra keys to work.
 The common ones are:

    - `passkey`
    - `rsskey`
    - `torrent_pass`
    - `auth_key`
    - `apikey`

    You'll see which ones are needed when setting up an indexer.
 Check your indexers wiki/forum etc. to find where they are located.

    - If NickServ Password is marked `*` as required, then you need to have a registered account on that IRC network.
 See [registering with NickServ](/configuration/irc#registering-with-nickserv).
    - If NickServ Account is marked `*` as required, that's only used as nick, but supports NickServ auth.
    - The invite command field in `Settings > IRC > Edit network` are pre filled, but you need to add your IRC key.
 The rest should be left as is.

 2. After the indexer is set up, head to `Settings > IRC` and click the 3 dots for the newly created network, hit `Edit`, and then enable the network.
 This is a good time to look over everything.
 The invite command etc.

-:::important Important
+:::caution Important
 Please check the [IRC](/configuration/irc) section for more details regarding NickServ, IRC keys, and grouping of nicks.
 :::